 Philippians 4:8 | NIV

 My husband taught me years ago that he likes to make a list of things that fit the descriptions in this verse.
+That way, when his mind goes to ugly thoughts, he has a list of other things to think about.
 It helps him to stop thinking ugly thoughts.
 So I’ve tried it.
 It works!

 Here is an example of my list today: